d-guskov/portfolio/README.md

 In essence, this project exemplifies a simple case of step-by-step process of gaining, cleaning, manipulating, analyzing, and visualizing data.

-- **Skills:** Data Scraping with Selenium and BeautifulSoup, Data Manipulation with Pandas, Data Visualisation Plotly and Matplotlib
+- **Skills:** Data Scraping with Selenium and BeautifulSoup, Data Manipulation with Pandas, Data Visualisation with Plotly and Matplotlib

+### 3. News Headlines Search Engine

+For this project, I performed analysis on news articles to extract relevant trends and insights.
+To make it user-friendly, I created a simple widget using wxPython and integrated the results with Google Sheets for easy access and collaboration.
+By leveraging NLTK and spaCy for data cleaning and text analysis, I enabled users to efficiently navigate and discover important information within news headlines.

+- **Skills:** Data Cleaning and Text Analysis with NLTK and spaCy, UI with wxPython, Data Storing with Google Cloud Console

 ### 4. German Doctor Availability Statistics